mgalloy/knowledge/emacs.md

 which evaluates the code in a buffer.

+## Printing

+I've had the best luck with output to B/W PostScript.

+1. Create PostScript code from the current buffer.

+        M-x ps-spool-buffer

+   The PS code is created in a new buffer.
+1. Save the PS buffer to a new file (e.g., **foo.ps**).
+1. Run `ps2pdf` on the PS file.

+        $ ps2pdf foo.ps

+   This makes a new file, **foo.ps.pdf**.

+See also [PostScript Hardcopy](https://www.gnu.org/software/emacs/manual/html_node/emacs/PostScript.html). [gnu.org]

 ## Access menubar in console mode

 Starting emacs with `-nw` displays the menubar in a terminal.